z1skgr/N_Queens/README.md

 # AI_application_of_algorithms_on_probs
-> Solving the problem of n queens using AI algorithms.
+> Solving the problem of n queens using AI algorithms studying their performance.

 ## Table of contents
 * [General Info](#general-information)